 Nothing is more frustrating than your MacBook restarting randomly while you are working on something.
 While this can be annoying, it can also point to more significant issues.
 So what do you do when your MacBook keeps restarting?

-This post will explore why your MacBook keeps restarting and examine a few potential fixes.
+In this article, you’ll learn the reasons why your MacBook keeps restarting and examine 5 different fixes.

 Key Takeaways